deltafi/deltafi/deltafi-docs/public/docs/getting-started/simple-plugin.md

 ```

 Next we will replace the TODO with our logic to convert the data.
 This implementation will
-lower-case all of the top level keys and reformat the results as YAML.
+lower-case all the top level keys and reformat the results as YAML.
 We will also modify the `transformResult.saveContent` line to write the new content,
 instead rewriting the original content.
 This all needs to be wrapped in a try/catch to
 handle any IOExceptions thrown while mapping the data.
 When an exception occurs,